MEET OUR TEAM

 (518) 563-1604 ext.
 111

-Sommerleigh D’Elia is a multidisciplinary artist who specializes in ceramics.
+sommerleigh@strandcenter.orgSommerleigh D’Elia is a multidisciplinary artist who specializes in ceramics and watercolor illustration.
 She graduated from the State University of New York at Plattsburgh with a MS in Clinical Mental Health Counseling, a BA in Psychology and a minor in Art Therapy.
 For Sommerleigh, well-being and the arts are very much intertwined, and she firmly believes that creative expression is a necessary part of maintaining one's mental health.
-Her main sources of inspiration are the flora and fauna of the Adirondacks, which she calls home, as well as the marine life found along the coast of Eastern Maine.
+Her main sources of inspiration are the flora and fauna of the Adirondacks, which she calls home, as well as the marine life found along Downeast Maine.
 Through her work, she hopes to place these commonly found pieces of life and nature onto a pedestal and foster an appreciation for the remarkableness of the ordinary.

 (518) 563-1604 ext.
 101

-Elsa is a 2020 graduate of SUNY Plattsburgh with a BFA in Painting & Drawing and a minor in Art History with experience in museum collections and exhibiting her work.
+gallery@strandcenter.orgElsa is a 2020 graduate of SUNY Plattsburgh with a BFA in Painting & Drawing and a minor in Art History with experience in museum collections and exhibiting and selling her work throughout the North Country.
 She predominately identifies as a landscape painter with a specialty in Adirondack landscapes, skyscapes, oceans, and natural disasters.
 Growing up in the Adirondacks heavily inspired her passion and love for the landscape.
 In her work, Elsa uses a combination of movement, color, space, and contrast to evoke an emotional response from the viewer.
-To Elsa, art is a critical form of self expression and creativity that is uniquely individual and as the Gallery & Events Manager she is driven to expand her love of art to the community and help bring people together through shared experiences.
+To Elsa, art is a critical form of self expression and she believes that creativity is uniquely individual that should be harnessed and celebrated.
+As the Gallery Manager & Associate Curator she is driven to expand her love of art and connection through art to the community and help bring people together through shared experiences.
+Whether it’s through a gallery exhibition, an artisan market, an art festival, a free art activity/event, or a student in her painting class, Elsa aims to give everyone the chance to have an amazing art experience!

 Clay Studio Manager